tinalexander/tinalexander.github.io/notes/2024/02-february.md

 >
 > We believe that it would be help-- more helpful for consumers if we were to come up with a label or a logo, so that a manufacturer could actually put on a logo, and so you could recognize it across products.
 >
-> They wouldn't have to use it, but our experiences that they probably would.
+> They wouldn't have to use it, but our experience is that they probably would.
 >
 > So after we finalize the rule, we're going to be working with manufacturers and consumers to develop a logo that a manufacturer could then put on a product that was qualified, which would make it easier for consumer to understand that that product has been evaluated against a criteria and it meets the criteria for healthy.
 >